csawyerYumaed/pyOwnCloud/README.md

 pyOwnCloud
 ==========

-!Attension: the recent version of pyOwnCloud don't works with the recent versions of ocsync!
+!Attention: the recent version of pyOwnCloud doesn't work with the recent versions of ocsync!
 PyOwnCloud needs a version lower than 0.91.0!

 ownCloud CLI client written in python, more info about owncloud: www.owncloud.org